TheDreamLabUK/logseqSpringThing/docs/client/user-controls-summary.md

 ## Implementation Details

-The controls are implemented in `SettingControlComponent.tsx` with:
+The controls are implemented in [`SettingControlComponent.tsx`](../../client/src/features/settings/components/SettingControlComponent.tsx) with:
-- React hooks for state management
+- React hooks for state management (getting/setting values via `useSettingsStore`).
+- Logic to determine the appropriate UI control based on `UISettingDefinition`.
-- Custom debounce hook for input optimization
+- Custom debounce hook for input optimization on text/number inputs.
-- TypeScript for type safety
+- TypeScript for type safety.
-- Tailwind CSS for consistent styling
+- Tailwind CSS for consistent styling.
-- Lucide React icons for visual elements
+- Lucide React icons for visual elements (e.g., tooltips, password visibility).

 All controls follow the same pattern:
 1. Receive value and onChange from parent